-The phrase “bouncing back” has done considerable damage to the concept of emotional resilience.
+The phrase “bouncing back” has done considerable damage to the way people understand resilience.
 It suggests a return to an original state — as if the person before difficulty and the person after it were, or should be, essentially identical.
 As if the point of recovery were to restore a previous version of the self, unchanged and unaffected.
 This is not what resilience actually looks like, in anyone’s life, at any age.
 And the expectation that it should may be one of the quieter sources of unnecessary suffering in adult life.

 Emotional resilience is the capacity to engage fully with adversity — to feel its weight, to be moved by it, to let it matter — while maintaining enough interior continuity to keep functioning, keep relating, and keep moving forward.
 It is not armor.
 It is not the suppression of feeling or the performance of strength.
 It is, more accurately, a quality of flexibility combined with rootedness: the ability to bend considerably without losing the thread of who one is.